platformatic/watt-extra/README.md

 ### Optional

 - `PLT_ICC_URL` - Infrastructure Control Center URL for connecting to control plane services.
-When not set, WattPro runs in standalone mode without ICC integration
+When not set, Watt-Extra runs in standalone mode without ICC integration
 - `PLT_APP_NAME` - Unique identifier for your application instance.
 Optional when `PLT_ICC_URL` is set - if not provided, it will be automatically determined from Kubernetes labels following these rules:
   1. Uses `app.kubernetes.io/instance` label first
   2. Falls back to ReplicaSet naming convention (`{app-name}-{hash}`)